nicky-nym/nicky-nym.github.io/pages/kinematic.md

 * <a name="journey-time"></a>**T<sub>j</sub>** is a **Journey Time**, meaning the total length of the time it takes for a person (or package) to travel from point A to point B in a building or in a city.
   * unit: minutes

-* <a name="kinematic-range"></a>**Kinematic Range** represents the range of destinations that a person can get to from wherever they are, in a set amount of time.
+* <a name="kinematic-range"></a>**Kinematic Range<sub>t=30_minutes</sub>** is a measure of capactiy and efficiency of a transportation network.
+Kinematic Range is the range of destinations that a person can get to from wherever they are, in some specific amount of time, like [30 minutes](#marchetti).
 In the real world, a destination would be something like your friend's house, your dentist's office, or a library or coffee shop.
 For the purposes of the Kinematic Range metric, a destination is just any amount of [Usable Floor Area](#usable-area).
 Kinematic Range is the total amount of [Usable Floor Area](#usable-area) you could get to in a given [Journey Time](#journey-time).
-  * unit: square feet per minute (or square meters per second)
+  * unit: square feet as of minute (or square meters as of second)

+### <a name="rules-of-thumb"></a>Rules of thumb

+#### <a name="marchetti"></a>Marchetti constant

+The **Marchetti constant** says that people tend to commute about 30 minutes each way, for a total of one hour per day.
+That 30-minute number seems to be surprizingly consistent across different cities in different centuries, different cultures, and different continents, regardless of the different modes of travel used to commute.

+#### <a name="jevons"></a>Jevons paradox

+**Jevons paradox** says that if it becomes possible to use a resource more and more efficiently, then instead of using less of the resource, people actually use more.
+Total consumption increases because demand increases as efficiency drives the costs down.

+#### <a name="jevons"></a>Induced demand

+**Induced demand** says that as the supply of a resource increases, more of it will be consumed.
+If you add a new lane to a congested highway, it does not reduce congestion, but instead increases the total number of trips made. **Induced demand** might be better described as **latent demand**.
+The demand was actually there all along, there was just a lack of supply to meet the demand.

+The concept of **induced demand** is often used as an argument against increasing roadway traffic capacity.
+I think this is misguided.
+The existance of latent demand is a sign that we should be striving to increase the supply of transportation capacity, and increase [Kinematic Range](#kinematic-range).

+#### <a name="superlinear"></a>15% Superlinear Scaling

+**Superlinear scaling** is the phenomenon where if a city population grows by 100% (meaning it doubles in population size), then the economy of the city tends to grow by about 115% (meaning it more than doubles in size), so that there is effectively a 15% increase in per-capita economic output for everyone in the city.

+This 15% superlinear growth seems to apply to the whole physical and social metabolism of the city, rather than just the economic aspects of the city.
+The 15% surplus shows up in statistics about:
+  * wages
+  * wealth
+  * patents
+  * AIDS cases
+  * crime
+  * restaurants
+  * variety of business services available (meaning, how long the "long tail" of the city is)

 ### <a name="transportation"></a>Transportation design choices

 ### <a name="spatial-layout"></a>Spatial layout design choices

 ### <a name="elevators"></a>Elevator design choices

 ```